A number of factors can cause a leaking shower base, from wear and tear to unfavourable movement.

 - Doing a grout replacement

-The grout may wear out with use, and require shower floor grout repair.
+The grout may wear out with use, and thus require tile regrouting.
 If this is the case for your shower base, apply new shower grout.
 Be sure to use the appropriate sealant for your type of base when replacing grout in shower.

 It’s important to remember you should only attempt to fix a leaking shower base if the problem doesn’t involve messing with the foundation or floor of your house.
 Otherwise, always call an AllSealedWA plumber, and let them handle the shower floor leak repairs.